 However, since BSM is inherently defined over a single MDP, its application to theoretical analyses involving multiple MDPs faces notable obstacles.
-For instance, \citet{phillips2006knowledge} applied BSM to policy transfer by constructing a disjoint union of the source and target MDPs’ state spaces.
+For instance,~\citet{phillips2006knowledge} applied BSM to policy transfer by constructing a disjoint union of the source and target MDPs’ state spaces.
 While this allows inter-MDP comparisons through BSM, the disjoint union enforces zero transition probabilities between states across the two MDPs.
 Consequently, this method fixes the total variation distance between their transition probabilities at one, hindering further simplifications and analysis.
-It necessitates iterative calculation of distances across the entire state space, leading to prohibitive computational costs in deep RL tasks as noted in \citep{10.5555/1577069.1755839}.
-Also, in order to compute state similarities in continuous or large-space discrete MDPs, \citet{10.1137/10080484X} proposed a BSM approximation method through state aggregation and sampling-based estimation.
-Although they proved the convergence of approximated similarities to the actual ones by leveraging properties of BSM and the Wasserstein distance, their approach only derived a fairly loose approximation error bound and failed to obtain an explicit sample complexity (i.e., the lower bound on the number of samples required to achieve the specified level of accuracy) for the estimation error.
+It necessitates iterative calculation of distances across the entire state space, leading to prohibitive computational costs in deep RL tasks as noted in~\citep{10.5555/1577069.1755839}.
+Also, in order to compute state similarities in continuous or large-space discrete MDPs,~\citet{10.1137/10080484X} proposed a state similarity approximation method through state aggregation and sampling-based estimation.
+Although they proved the convergence of approximated state similarities to actual ones by leveraging properties of BSM and the Wasserstein distance, their approach only derived a fairly loose approximation error bound and failed to obtain an explicit sample complexity (i.e., the lower bound on the number of samples required to achieve the specified level of accuracy) for the estimation error.
 Specifically, the estimation error bound (see Eq.
-7.1 in \citep{10.1137/10080484X}) depends on the former aggregation process, resulting in an asymptotic sample complexity rather than a closed-form expression.
+7.1 in~\citep{10.1137/10080484X}) depends on the former aggregation process, resulting in an asymptotic sample complexity rather than a closed-form expression.
 In addition, for representation learning,~\citet{DBLP:conf/iclr/0001MCGL21} and~\citet{10.5555/3540261.3540625} leveraged BSM to establish value function approximation bounds under optimal and non-optimal policies, respectively.
 However, BSM-based analysis between the original and aggregated MDPs results in loose bounds, particularly with large discount factors.